-In the (opens in a new tab), I had initiated a review of some really odd comments by an attorney, Mr. Richard Jaffe, on what he considers to be the free-for-all nature of a section of 21 CFR 1271—the law that controls the creation and use of human-derived materials, known as HCT/Ps, which was published in 2001 in the Federal Register.
+In the last post, I had initiated a review of some really odd comments by an attorney, Mr. Richard Jaffe, on what he considers to be the free-for-all nature of a section of 21 CFR 1271—the law that controls the creation and use of human-derived materials, known as HCT/Ps, which was published in 2001 in the Federal Register.
 Subsequently, starting in 2014, the FDA issued four draft Guidances to assist stakeholders in following the law.
 See the previous post for additional background information and links to the draft Guidances, which were discussed in a two-day public workshop the FDA held on September 12 and 13.

 Mr. Jaffe wrote about his observations on the testimony presented during the FDA’s Workshop on the Draft Guidances, stating that 1271.15(b), which is known as the same surgical procedure exception, applies to any physician who works with a patient’s sample, regardless of the manipulation and intended use.
 He specifically stated that the FDA “couldn’t read into 1271.15” language covering minimal manipulation and homologous use—terms that appear in 1271.10(a).
 And as a result, those limitations don’t apply to 1271.15.

 Needless to say, I disagree and would call Mr. Jaffe’s attention to the language of section (opens in a new tab) as follows (with edits):

 § 1271.15 Are there any exceptions from the requirements of this part?